-All this limited information and other experiences is subsequently stored in the subconscious mind and manifests as ego.
+All this limited information and other experiences are subsequently stored in the subconscious mind and manifest as ego.
 This is when the problems really start.

 Ego is your false personality, your material desires, your delusions about life.
 Ego is your enemy.
 Even when you know it’s time to fight your ego, an alter ego tries to stop you.
 You have a lot of egos!